 Contemporary depiction of Zheng Yi’s proposal…possibly

-One might expect a sinister fate to have awaited Zheng Yi Sao upon her deliverance to the pirate captain (rape, swiftly followed by murder, being the most obvious).
+One might expect a sinister fate to have awaited Ms. Shi upon her deliverance to the pirate captain (rape, swiftly followed by murder, being the most obvious).
 In actuality, Zheng Yi’s intentions were considerably more gentlemanly.

 He intended to marry her.
-And recognizing that her current future prospects were rather limited, Zheng Yi Sao accepted.
+And recognizing that her current career prospects were rather limited, Shi accepted.

 Zheng Yi certainly knew how to pick ’em.

-If films/books/video games have taught us anything, it’s that pirates were a rowdy bunch at the best of times, and their attitudes towards women were…less than progressive.
-Zheng Yi Sao, of course, was having none of that and quickly established a new pirate code to keep her peg-legged men in line.
-Anyone who looted a town that had already paid tribute had their head cut off and was dumped in the ocean.
-Anyone caught, or even suspected, of stealing from the treasury had their head cut off and was dumped in the ocean.
+If films, books, and video games have taught us anything, it’s that pirates were a rowdy bunch at the best of times, and their attitudes towards women were…less than progressive.
+Zheng Yi Sao was having none of that, and quickly established a new pirate code to keep her peg-legged men in line.
+Anyone who looted a town that had already paid tribute the pirates had their head cut off and was dumped in the ocean.
+Anyone caught, or even suspected, of stealing from the pirate treasury had their head cut off and was dumped in the ocean.
 Anyone who raped a female prisoner had their head cut off and was dumped in the ocean (there’s a pattern there somewhere).

 Zheng Yi Sao, as she appears in Pirates of the Caribbean

-But if he was unfaithful…head cut off, dumped in the ocean.
+But if he was unfaithful to her…head cut off, dumped in the ocean.

 After just one year leading her pirate hegemony, Zheng Yi Sao had formed one of the largest navies on the planet, with some 17,000 men under her command.
-Extorted tributes from merchants across the Chinese seas and from the coastal towns between Macau and Canton swelled her treasury to staggering levels, and her power was so great that she became the de facto government of the region.
+Tributes extorted from merchants across the Chinese seas and the coastal towns between Macau and Canton swelled her treasury to staggering levels.
+Her power was so great that she became the de facto government of the region.
 No longer was she merely a pirate; she was an entire political entity.